 At Computer Merchants, we interact with our customers and vendors via an ever-increasing range of channels, from social media and instant message to calls and meetings.
 Those connections may be made on-premise, or in the cloud – and we’ve found the all-in-one Cisco Spark solution for calls, messages and meetings helps us to give a consistently strong, unified approach.

 We’re currently offering a free trial of Cisco Spark, so why not contact us to see it for yourself?

 As a customer, there can be little more frustrating than explaining your needs to a different person each time you call, email or IM.
 For most of us, that frustration will result in dissatisfaction – and when alternatives are just a click away, our patience is limited.
 Integrated customer care solutions must be executed thoughtfully, so that every touchpoint results in a positive customer experience.

 The implications are significant to the IT team.
 89% of business leaders2 consider customer experience to be the new business ‘battleground’, and increasingly, the task of designing those experiences falls to the IT team.

 In our own business, we’ve found that incremental digital transformation works better than massive instant change.
 When we began the process, we found we had many resources already available – our accurate systems of record, the customer feedback we gathered over time, and of course our people, who have an ever-ready stream of ideas to improve customer experience.
 We’re always happy to share our own experience of transformation and adjusting customer touchpoints – often our own customers face very similar challenges, and a fresh pair of eyes can help.

-To learn more about collaboration and customer experiences, or to try Cisco Spark free, contact our friendly team.
+Watch our video to learn more about collaboration and customer experiences, or to try Cisco Spark free, contact our friendly team.

 1 Harvard Business Review